 The Department for Education have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
-At St Augustine Academy, the promotion of these values, in line with our Christian ethos, are taught across all areas of the Academy.
+At St Augustine Academy, the promotion of these values, in line with our Christian ethos, is taught across all areas of the Academy.

 The ethical values of openness, honesty, social responsibility and caring for others are also at the heart of the spiritual, moral, social and cultural development of Academy students.
 Click here to see a summary of our Academy ethos.
 These values are part of the Woodard Academies’ Christian distinctiveness and as such are not owned by any individual, national, cultural or religious group.